nmimura/Nana-Mimura-Website/README.md

 This website has been designed (via Figma) and coded (via SuperHi Editor) by me (Nana Mimura).

-Link to my website is: https://nana-mimura.superhi.com/
+Link to my website: https://nana-mimura.superhi.com/

 ## Design
 ### Wireframes: